Capital Fellows DC Fellowship

 The DC Fellowship is a great opportunity to learn about the federal government while working with California’s Congressional delegation.
 The California Institute’s director, Mary Beth Sullivan, is an experienced mentor who provides the DC Fellow wide discretion and responsibilities.
 The Institute is a small operation and the DC Fellow is always a critical player.

 How to Apply

 To be considered, please submit the following:

 - Letter of recommendation from current placement

-- A written statement not to exceed two pages indicating why you are interested in the DC Fellowship, and how it will assist you in reaching your personal and professional goals.
+- A written statement not to exceed two pages indicating why you are interested in the DC Fellowship, and how it will assist you in reaching your personal and

 Note: DC Fellow must attend an in-person meeting with the Sacramento State Human Resources department before beginning the fellowship.